 We seek to reinforce the importance of the fine arts in forming self definition, in developing alternative methods of communication and awareness, in undertaking unique personal challenges, and in balancing one’s academic experience to include the hands on and live interactions characteristic of these disciplines.

-Arts & Letters Degrees >Apply Now >Meet the Fine Arts Faculty >Request Information >Tuition & Fees >Course Schedule >Course Catalog >
+Schedule a Visit >Apply Now >Meet the Fine Arts Faculty >Request Information >Tuition & Fees >Course Schedule >Course Catalog >

 Mr. Jim Donovan

 Meet our Faculty

 Our department has been organized to include the areas of visual arts, music, and theatre, which create through curriculum and events, a campus community conscience for the fine arts.
 The department offers a Fine Arts minor, as well as a full range of diverse courses, events, and activities.